comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 As required by RFC003, this HTLC uses absolute time locks to check whether `expiry` has been reached.
 Specifically, `OP_CHECKLOCKTIMEVERIFY` (see [BIP65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki)) is used to compare the time in the block's header to the `expiry` in the contract.

-To compute the exact bytes of the contract implementaions should use the following offset table:
+To compute the exact bytes of the contract implementations should use the following offset table:

 | Data              | Position of first byte | Position of last byte | Length | Description                                                                |
 |:------------------|:-----------------------|:----------------------|:-------|:---------------------------------------------------------------------------|